graziellecafe/graziellecafe/README.md

 <div align="left">

- ✨ Hi there, I`m Grazielle Café ✨
+ ✨ Hi there, I'm Grazielle Café ✨

 - Postgraduate in FullStack and FullCycle from XP Educação
 - Undergraduate student in Electrical Engineering at the Federal University of Ouro Preto (UFOP)